 We are making on-trend fashion more sustainable and accessible to everyone by transitioning our products to be made with lower environmental impact.
-Presently, 20% of Princess Polly's product range is made from verified lower-impact materials, including organic, recycled, water-based or forest-friendly alternatives to conventional materials.
-Princess Polly has also introduced recycled nylon basics and recycled sequin party styles.
-We are aiming to have over 40% of our products made with lower-impact materials by the end of 2023.
+Presently, 30% of Princess Polly's product range is made from verified lower-impact materials, including organic, recycled, water-based or forest-friendly alternatives to conventional materials.
+Princess Polly has also introduced recycled nylon basics and recycled sequin party styles and is aiming to have 60% of its products made with lower-impact materials by the end of 2005.